lukso-network/docs/docs/standards/getting-started/02-Adding-Control-to-UP.md

 ---
-sidebar_label: "Adding control to your UP"
+sidebar_label: "Add control with a Key Manager"
 sidebar_position: 5.2
 ---